Want to cancel your rental water heater contract?

 Phone Call Tip:

-If the phone call representative states you cannot return the equipment.
+If the phone call representative states, you cannot return the equipment.
 Immediately demand a copy of your agreement to verify your terms.
 If they cannot provide this, it may be a tactic to keep you locked in.
-Most of the employees have titles labeled “Customer Retention Specialist”.
+Most of the employees have titles labelled “Customer Retention Specialist”.

 Some More Useful Tips: